-Supported Performance Tasks - Students manipulate option cards to respond to three related prompts for each item.
+Supported Performance Tasks (science only) - Students manipulate option cards to respond to three related prompts for each item.
 Students use the option cards to complete a chart or graphic.
 Supported Performance Tasks are designed to assess the highest level of content knowledge and cognitive complexity that can be appropriately measured through this type of item and is appropriate for the associated Extended Evidence Outcome.
 The items allow for responses that can be provided in approximately five to ten minutes or less.

-CoAlt practices resources are available at http://coassessments.com > Practice Resources.
+CoAlt practices resources are available at Colorado Assessments Portal Practice Resources.